cpilson/cpilson.github.io/src/pages/blog/2019-03-14_on-apis-swagger-or-stumble.md

 title: 'On APIs: Swagger, or stumble?'
 date: '2019-03-14T15:23:37-07:00'
 ---
 > \[[Swagger](https://swagger.io/)\], or something like it, seems a good hedge against you-of-the-future cursing your past self for shortsighted and possibly slipshod design.
-In effect, using such tools can help you become a more [compassionate engineer](/blog/2019-02-08_on-software-engineering), if only to yourself.
+In effect, using such tools can help you become a more [considerate engineer](/blog/2019-02-08_on-software-engineering), if only to yourself.

 I have been thinking about APIs for years, both on the "consuming" and "creating" side.